 This could happen.
 There’s no 100% guarantee that your money is going to stay safe in New York.
 ESPECIALLY if it’s in your pocket!
 So we have a very simple solution to that problem.
 And that’s a money belt.

 There are quite literally thousands of different money belts out there to choose from, which in our opinion is a bit much to choose from.
 We’re going to make things EVEN simpler for you and recommend the Active Roots Security Belt.

 This thing really is a great option for a money belt.
 It looks like a NORMAL belt, which we love.
 It’s also affordable and sturdy.

 If you are a little bit apprehensive about money belts, don’t worry.
 This isn’t your run of the mill money belt.
 No complicated compartments or weird pockets.
 No discomfort wearing some sort of chest strap thing.
 Nope.
 This looks and acts like a normal belt.
 You just put your stash of cash in the zip… And away you go!
-Out to explore the city without the worry of having your pockets pilfered.
+Out to the New York places to visit without the worry of having your pockets pilfered.

 If you need a little more room for your passport and other travel valuables, have a look at a full-size money belt that tucks under your clothes instead.

 If neither of those options appeals to your refined fashion sense, don’t compromise!
 Opt for an infinity scarf with a hidden zipper pocket.

 We are big fans of solo travel, and New York is a great place for it.
 Yes, that’s right: New Yorkers may have a reputation for being a little rude (you can thank the movies for that), but people are actually super friendly!